jmuehlig/perf-cpp/docs/counters.md

 If you're looking to measure your code's performance across various machines, you might need to incorporate different counters.
 The `perf::CounterDefinition` class facilitates the addition and access of diverse counters to accommodate this need.

+&rarr; This library also ships a script to read all hardware-specific counters, see "**How to get _raw_ counter codes?**" below.

 ## Built-in counters
 Several performance counters, common across most CPUs, are pre-defined by the library and ready for immediate use out-of-the-box (see `src/counter_definition.cpp` for details):